Dr. M. (Moe) Abbas

 m.abbas@uu.nl

-"Plants that live at high altitudes are exposed to a variety of stressful conditions: Low partial pressure of gases, high exposure to UV light, extreme variations in temperatures, strong winds and fluctuating moisture conditions."
+"Plants that live at high altitudes are exposed to various stressful conditions: Low partial pressure of gases, high exposure to UV light, extreme variations in temperatures, strong winds and fluctuating moisture conditions."

 But how do plants coordinate all these environmental changes?